charleschale/powerbi-token-server/README.md

 ### Testing locally

 Copy the `embed-html` file anywhere on your system to try the embed code outside of WordPress.
 Update its `data-report-id`, `data-group-id` and `data-dataset-id` attributes with your own IDs.
-When testing against a local token server, set a `data-server-url` attribute (or define `window.PowerBIEmbedConfig.serverUrl` before the script loads) to override the default token endpoint.
+When testing against a local token server, set a `data-server-url` attribute (or define `window.PowerBIEmbedConfig.serverUrl` before the script loads) to override the default token endpoint (which is `https://powerbi-token-server.onrender.com`).

 ## License